Urban-Hacker/UnderscoreMeansPrivate/README.md

 More tests might be added in the future.

+# Documentation

+Compared to other hacks and solutions to add private / public notion to GDscript, **UnderscoreMeansPrivate** respects Godot convention, thus the code produced is valid GDscript.

+## Public getter
+    extends Node
+    var _player_name:string

+    func get_player_name() -> string:
+        return _player_name

+## Public setter
+    extends Node
+    var _player_name:string

+    func set_player_name(name):
+        _player_name = name

+## Disabling checks
+Sometime you might want to disable the script within a specific file, simply add the comment **#!STRICT=false** as the first line of your script.

+    #!STRICT=false
+    extends Node
+    ...

+> Be aware that this enable the specific script to access any variable from any other script

 # Limitations

+* Currently sadly you cannot do a dry run (if you enable the script you must fix all the issues before you can start the game)
+* You cannot easily click on the error message.
-This script is trivial to bypass (eg: you could use a trick like "." + "_" like we used in the script.
+* This script is trivial to bypass (eg: you could use a trick like "." + "_" like we used in the script.
 It’s not meant to be a perfect solution but it enables to enforce the rules in most case.

+# Future features

+* Add the option to do a dry run (do no prevent the game to start if errors are detected).
+* Expose in the settings the various rules to allow to easily enable / disable them in your project
+* Improve the way we check certain rules
+* Check for private functions return type
+* Check for function parameters type
+* Find a way to make it possible to click on the log message to access the file & line of the error